naeem-akhtar/Malicious-webpage-detection-Web-extension/README.md

 * Any url can be tested from Popup window.

 ## Debug
-* This url uses Malicious-webpage-detection server api for detection.
+* This repository depends on the Malicious-webpage-detection server api for detection. link : https://github.com/naeem-akhtar/Malicious-webpage-detection